MenaceHecker/MenaceHecker/README.md

 # Hi there, I'm Tushar! 👋

-I'm a Computer Science student at the University of Georgia, passionate about Artificial Intelligence and building impactful software solutions.
+I'm a Computer Science student at the University of Georgia, passionate about Artificial Intelligence (yk why) and building impactful software solutions.
 My journey in tech has led me to explore full-stack development, cloud infrastructure, and the exciting world of machine learning.

 ## About Me